 3 Things Service Companies Should Do to Prepare for AI and Automation

-While different industries may adopt new technologies at different times, AI and automation changes are coming to everyone sooner than one might think.
+While different industries may adopt new technologies at different times, AI and automation changes are coming to everyone sooner than you might think.

-While service-oriented industries require competencies that are distinctly human, like rapport and empathy, other aspects of these roles require routine tasks.
-Actions like delivering towels or even cleaning hotel rooms may be shifted to automation to streamline costs and increase guest satisfaction.
+Although service-oriented industries require competencies that are distinctly human, like rapport and empathy, other aspects of these roles require routine tasks.
+To streamline costs and increase guest satisfaction, actions like delivering towels or even cleaning hotel rooms may be shifted to automation.

-As more businesses look to incorporate new efficiencies through AI and automation, there are three main things that any service-oriented business can do to prepare their employees to change along with them, while remaining competitive in the marketplace.
-These actions will help employees and businesses alike not only survive the predicted influx of AI and automation, but thrive as the business world adapts to new and ever-changing technology.
+As businesses look to incorporate new efficiencies through AI and automation, there are three main ways that any service-oriented business can prepare their employees to change along with them while remaining competitive in the marketplace.
+These actions will help employees and businesses alike not only survive the predicted influx of AI and automation but thrive as the business world adapts to new and ever-changing technology.

 1. Invest in Education and Training

-Otherwise known as upskilling, investing in education and training for employees is the number one way that employers can support their staff, according to a recent report conducted by Southern New Hampshire University.
+Otherwise known as upskilling, investing in education and training for employees is the number one way employers can support their staff, according to a report conducted by Southern New Hampshire University (SNHU).
 Businesses can invest in their people in more ways than one.

 2. Transition From Already Outdated Systems

-Changes in technology do not happen overnight.
-They require careful planning to accommodate changes in technology, workforce needs, and budget.
+Changes do not happen overnight.
+Service businesses require careful planning to accommodate changes in technology, workforce needs and budget.
 Alignment with company culture and mission is also critical.

-Using outdated systems not only prevents a business from moving forward, it can cause a business to take several steps back.
-Using technology that is already or is soon to be obsolete hinders progress, slows processes, and creates roadblocks to productivity.
+Using outdated systems not only prevents a business from moving forward; it can also cause a business to take several steps back.
+Using technology that is already or is soon to be obsolete hinders progress, slows processes and creates roadblocks to productivity.

 While there are industries that seem more technology-proof than others, it’s important not to be complacent.
-Consider your existing systems, and start planning updates now so you aren’t caught by surprise when the systems become obsolete.
-By building in time today to plan for change tomorrow, your business will be better positioned to not only ride the wave of change, but weather the increased costs that inevitably come with purchasing new software and implementing new systems.
+Service companies should consider their existing systems and start planning updates now so they aren’t caught by surprise when the systems become obsolete.
+By building in time today to prepare for change tomorrow, service industries will be better positioned to not only ride the wave of change but weather the increased costs that inevitably come with purchasing new software and implementing new systems.